Josenópolis

 Josenópolis is a Brazilian municipality located in the north of the state of Minas Gerais.
-In 2020 the population was 4,889 in a total area of 536 km².
+In 2020 the population was 4,889 in a total area of 536 km2.
 It became a municipality in 1997.

-Location and Distances
+Geography

 Josenópolis is located in the foothills of the Serra do Espinhaço mountains southeast of Montes Claros at an elevation of 692 meters.
 It is north of the Rio Jequitinhonha and is connected by dirt road to other population centers.
 The Rio Vacaria, a tributary of the Rio Jequitinhonha, flows into the Jequitinhonha.
 Neighboring municipalities are: Grão Mogol, Padre Carvalho, and Coronel Murta.

 Josenópolis is part of the statistical microregion of Grão Mogol.

 Economic activities

 The most important economic activities are cattle raising (4,000 head in 2006) and subsistence agriculture.
 The GDP in 2005 was R$ 10,399,000.
 The most important agricultural crops are bananas, coffee, peanuts, sugarcane, and corn.
 In the rural area there were 446 producers.
 The total area of agricultural land was 15,000 hectares in 2006, of which 1,000 ha. were in crops.
 As of 2006 there were only 02 tractors.
 In the urban area there were no banking agencies in 2006.